siddhant23tomar/Dual-issue-Out-of-Order-execution-engine/README.md

 # Dual-issue-Out-of-Order-execution-engine
-## This Repo Contains:
+ This Repo Contains:<br/>
-### Behavioral design of Out-of-Order execution engine in Verilog based on Tomasulo’s algorithm.
+ Behavioral design of Out-of-Order execution engine in Verilog based on Tomasulo’s algorithm. <br/>
-### It contains a Reservation station and Reorder-buffer, for the execution of only arithmetic instructions
+ It contains a Reservation station and Reorder-buffer, for the execution of only arithmetic instructions. <br/>